neuroptimiser/neuroptimiser/README.md

 ```
 Ensure you have Python ≥ 3.10 and the Lava-NC environment configured.

+You can also clone the repository and install it.
+Check the Makefile for additional options.

 ## 🚀 Example Usage
 ```python
 from neuroptimiser import NeuroOptimiser